Lax Additivity: Chain complexes and chain maps

-The full subcategories of \(\Mapoplax[0]{\A}{\B}\) and \(\Maplax[0]{\A}{\B}\) spanned by those sections where the corresponding maps \eqref{eq:2-cells-in-section} are equivalences are canonically equivalent to each other by passing to inverses; we define this common full subcategory to be \(\MapAB\). \end{con}
+The full subcategories of \(\Mapoplax[0]{\A}{\B}\) and \(\Maplax[0]{\A}{\B}\) spanned by those sections where the corresponding maps \eqref{eq:2-cells-in-section} are equivalences are canonically equivalent to each other by passing to inverses; we define this common full subcategory to be \(\MapAB\); it consists of the \emph{degree}-\(\loffset\)-\emph{chain maps}. \end{con}

+\begin{rem} By the standing assumption that \(\exaddtwocat\) is finitely lax additive, the diagram \(\exaddtwocat(\A_\bullet,\B_\bullet)\colon \ZZ^\op\times\ZZ\to \st\) takes values in stable \(\infty\)-categories and exact functors, hence any of its associated categories of sections will again be stable and restriction functors between them will be exact (see also \Cref{ex:lax-lim-cat} \ref{it:ex:lax-limit-stable-cats}).

+This includes the \(\infty\)-categories \(\Mapoplax[\loffset]\A\B\) and \(\Maplax[\loffset]\A\B\) of shifted diagonal sections as well as other variants defined below, such as the shifted upper triangular sections of \Cref{con:mapoplaxgeq-ut-sections}.
+Moreover, the full subcategory \(\MapAB\hookrightarrow\Maplax[0]\A\B\) (defined by the condition that each of the maps \(\beta f_{n+1}\to f_n\alpha\) is an equivalence) manifestly contains the zero section and is closed under fibers and cofibers; hence it is a stable subcategory. \end{rem}

 \begin{rem} We shall not unravel the definition of \(\FUNlax\) and \(\FUNoplax\) and show that the mapping categories therein do indeed agree with the \(\infty\)-categories constructed in \Cref{con:cats-of-chain-maps}.
 For the purpose of this paper, the reader may take this construction as the definition. \end{rem}